-&lt;sup>8 The levelling up agenda is a UK government initiative designed to tackle persistent economic and social inequalities prevalent across the UK.
-This is underpinned by four overarching objectives aimed at enhancing productivity, wages, employment and living standards via growth in private sector economic activity; improving access to and the provision of public services; restoring pride to community; and providing funding and support for local empowerment.
+1 Typologies and definitions of social enterprises are numerous and varied.
+Extensive early discussions and taxonomies of social enterprises can be found in Austin et al. (2006).
+Other useful discussions regarding definitions and typologies of social enterprises include Zahra et al. (2009), Dacin et al. (2010), Teasdale (2012), Doherty et al. (2014).
+Saebi et al. (2019) provide a more general overview of the salient literature.
+2 The levelling up agenda is a government initiative designed to tackle persistent economic and social inequalities prevalent across the UK.
+This is underpinned by four overarching objectives aimed at enhancing productivity, wages, employment and living standards via growth in private sector economic enhancing productivity, wages, employment and living standards via growth in private sector economic activity; improving access to and the provision of public services; restoring pride to community; and providing funding and support for local empowerment.